 I = inferior capsular shift/plication

-Stretching these patients is unlikely to be necessary or helpful.
-Surgery should be a last resort if the patient has failed several months of conservative rehabilitation.
+However, stretching these patients is unlikely to be necessary or helpful.
+Surgery should be a last resort if the patient has failed several months of conservative rehab.

 Shoulder pain that is classified as TUBS often has a distinct onset such as a sports injury or fall.
 TUBS stands for: